IN SITU | 2016-2026

 Art Au Centre #14 / Liège, Belgium (February-April 2024).

-This installation is the result of two readings I did, Happening by Annie Ernaux and Hysteric by Nelly Arcan.
-The authors describe their abortion experience at different times.
-The title Water child is the translation of the Japanese word “mizuko”.
-This expression refers to babies who died without seeing the daylight.
-Twenty-seven cobblestones are each pierced with a blue knitting needle.
-The same color as that used by Annie Ernaux in 1963.
-The number twenty-seven refers to abortions made by Marie-Louise Giraud, the only French angel maker who have been guillotined in 1943 for her actions.
+This installation stems from two books I read: Happening by Annie Ernaux and Hysteric by Nelly Arcan.
+In them, the authors recount their experiences of abortion in different periods.
+The title, Children of water, is a translation of the Japanese word “mizuko”, a term referring to children who die without seeing the daylight.
+Twenty-seven cobblestones are each pierced with a blue knitting needle, the same color used by Annie Ernaux in 1963.
+The number twenty-seven refers to the abortions carried out by Marie-Louise Giraud, the only French angel maker to have been guillotined, in 1943, for her actions.

-Installation, 27 granite cobblestones, 27 acrylic knitting needles, variable dimensions.
+Installation, 27 granite cobblestones, 27 acrylic knitting needles, variable dimensions / 3 photographs.

 EMBRACE | 2022

-CARESSE MA LANGUE AVEC LA TIENNE (caress my tongue with yours) is written with maca powder and placed on a concrete slab table.
-The sentence recalls, obviously, a languorous kiss but that is the image of cultural exchange too, a meeting, a melting.
-The maca is a plant with many virtues, including that of increased sexual desire.
+CARESSE MA LANGUE AVEC LA TIENNE (caress my tongue with yours) is written in maca powder and installed on a concrete slab.
+The sentence obviously evokes a languorous kiss, but it also suggests an exchange between cultures, an encounter, a form of fusion.
+Maca is a plant known for its many virtues, including its ability to enhance sexual desire.

 Installation, steel, concrete, wood, maca powder, 170x30x100cm.